 However, there seems to be cases when obeying this rule does more harm than good, especially when dealing with people who have no regard for the rule or for the well-being of other people.
 For civil people who believe in maintaining positive energy, this is where things can get complicated.

 There are different perspectives on this issue.
 Some people believe that is it okay to be mean.
-Some people believe that you should respect only those who respect you and never tolerate disrespect, because allowing people who are clearly uncivilized to treat you in such manner signals a lack of self-love and self-respect.
+Some people believe that you should respect only those who respect you and never tolerate disrespect because allowing people who are clearly uncivilized to treat you in such a manner signals a lack of self-love and self-respect.
 These views are a few extremes.

 People on another extreme hold the opinion that kindness is always the answer.
 Of course, that clearly is not the case, because we have all met people who prey on kindness and take advantage of generosity.